 An Introduction to the Inter Department Planning Group

 In addition to the Commission and Council, the administrators of each funding stream and program from the four Departments, as well as other Departments, as needed, meet regularly to plan ways to coordinate work as well as to consider the feasibility of each Council recommendation, and make the necessary plans for implementation.
 The goal of the Inter Department Planning Group is to integrate programs and services that are offered across our agencies, as described in Chart A. As New Jersey implements the initiatives described in this strategic plan, each agency will contribute its unique resources.
-An example of this collaboration is an agreement between the Head Start Collaboration Office and Department of Children and Families Division of Prevention & Community Partnerships in which Family Success Centers will facilitate the transition of families from Head Start to school (Appendix D).
+An example of this collaboration is an agreement between the Head Start Collaboration Office and the Department of Children and Families, Division of Prevention & Community Partnerships, in which Family Success Centers will facilitate the transition of families from Head Start to school (Appendix D).